Our researchers have conducted experiments linking fuel use and the emotional response of drivers to acceleration performance.

 We deployed these techniques in a government funded Knowledge Transfer Partnership (KTP) with Ashwoods Automotive, designing and developing a new and award-winning product called Lightfoot™.
 The product aims to change driver behaviour to reduce fuel emissions by offering targets and ratings to make up for any perceived loss of driving enjoyment.
 The product is marketed by Ashwoods to fleet operators of light commercial vehicles and gives reductions of at least 10 per cent in fuel use and CO2 emissions.

-The product has significant environmental impact, with a potential saving of over a million tonnes of CO2 annually if it was adopted by all the light commercial vehicles in the UK.
+The product has a significant environmental impact, with a potential saving of over a million tonnes of CO2 annually if it was adopted by all the light commercial vehicles in the UK.